BlindSA

 • Babies with visual impairment tend to shuffle their feet along the floor.
 They do not lift and step forward in the usual way of walking.
 They are scared to lift their feet from the floor.
 This is probably because they do not see where they are going.

-For the child who can see, the ability to move around opens up the world.
-As they go along they learn about the world around them.
+For children who can see, the ability to move around opens up the world.
+As they go along, they learn about the world around them.
 This has a dramatic impact on overall development.
-They develop new skills on all levels of development, fine motor, perceptual, psychological, intellectual and sensory ability .
+They develop new skills on all levels of development, fine motor, perceptual, psychological, intellectual and sensory ability.

-For the visual impairment baby these opportunities are limited.
+For visual impaired babies, these opportunities are limited.
 Goal directed movements are absent and the development of the strength and control of the upper limbs are negatively affected.
 These children tend to develop low muscle tone, because of lack of movement.

 Object permanence, the fact that things exist even if you do not see or touch them, have not yet been established.